oneak/Code-Collection/README.md

 # 🚀 Code Collection

-Welcome to **Code Collection** – a set of scripts, snippets, and tools designed to make life easier! 🎯
+Welcome to **Code Collection**
+A curated set of scripts, snippets, and tools crafted to simplify your workflow 🎯
 All scripts are learning-focused and **well-commented** to help with learning and understanding their functionality 📖✨

 ## 📂 What's Inside?